 Rollovers and Direct Transfers to Another Qualified Plan or to an IRA; Mandatory Tax Withholding.
 Except as discussed below, you may roll over virtually all distributions from the 401(k) Plan to another tax-favored plan or to an standard IRA without regard to whether the distribution is a lump sum distribution or a partial distribution.
 You have the right to elect to have the trustee transfer all or any portion of an "eligible rollover distribution" directly to another qualified retirement plan (subject to the provisions of the recipient qualified plan) or to an IRA.
 If you transfer the eligible rollover distribution to a Roth IRA (which permits nondeductible contributions but does not subject the IRA income to taxes if the distribution is a "qualified distribution", or the minimum required distribution rules), then you must include the value of the distribution in current taxable income.
-If you do not elect to have an "eligible rollover distribution" transferred directly to another qualified plan or to an IRA, the distribution.
+If you do not elect to have an "eligible rollover distribution" transferred directly to another qualified plan or to an IRA, the distribution will be subject to a mandatory federal withholding tax equal to 20% of the taxable distribution.
+Your state may also impose tax withholding on your taxable distribution.
 An "eligible rollover distribution" means any amount distributed from the 401(k) Plan except: (1) a distribution that is (a) one of a series of substantially equal periodic payments (not less frequently than annually) made for your life (or life expectancy) or the joint lives of you and your designated beneficiary or (b) for a specified period of ten years or more; (2) any amount required to be distributed under the minimum distribution rules; and (3) any other distributions excepted under applicable federal law.

 Ten-Year Averaging Rules.
 Under a special grandfather rule, if you have completed at least five years of participation in the 401(k) Plan before the taxable year in which the distribution is made, and you turned age 50 by 1986, you may elect to have your lump sum distribution taxed using a "ten-year averaging" rule.
-The election of the special averaging rule applies only to one lump sum distribution you or your beneficiary receive, provided such amount is received on or after you attain age 59 1/2 and you elect to have any other lump sum distribution from a qualified plan received in the same taxable year taxed under the ten-year averaging rule or receive a lump sum distribution on account of your death.
+The election of the special averaging rule applies only to one lump sum distribution you or your beneficiary receive, provided such amount is received on or after you attain age 59 1⁄2 and you elect to have any other lump sum distribution from a qualified plan received in the same taxable year taxed under the ten-year averaging rule or receive a lump sum distribution on account of your death.